avisha-04/analysis-and-comparison-of-eeg-data/README.md

 ## Open BCI
 This folder contains EEG data analysis from Cogwear headset for 6 subjects.

+## Compare timings
+This file maps EMOTIV file names to Open BCI file names.

+## Analysis.numbers
 Analysis file is a .numbers file and will not open in Windows (kept here for backup).
+This file contains analysis data for all 6 subjects from both the headsets.